josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/📖_russia_a_cheat_sheet_for_the_british.md

 ---

-# ⚔️ II.
-The Wars Of The Roses Are A Better Starting Point Than Cold War Movies
+## ⚔️ The Wars Of The Roses Are A Better Starting Point Than Cold War Movies

 Many British people are introduced to Russia primarily through:
 - Cold War framing,